-Implementation of the Federal Infrastructure Investment and Jobs Act (IIJA) and Inflation Reduction Act (IRA)
+Opportunities from the Federal Infrastructure Investment and Jobs Act (IIJA) and Inflation Reduction Act (IRA)

-This webpage provides links and information relevant to IIJA programs that are relevant to DEEP’s programs and mission.
+This webpage provides links and information concerning IIJA and IRA programs that are relevant to DEEP’s programs and mission.
 DEEP welcomes public involvement and participation in our efforts to capture historic federal investment in Connecticut.
-Note that all active IIJA-related funding opportunities administered by DEEP will be posted on the DEEP Grants and Financial Assistance webpage.
+Note that all active IIJA and IRA-related funding opportunities administered by DEEP will be posted on the DEEP Grants and Financial Assistance webpage.

 Click on an area of interest: